 ... created by Charles Butler and Kent Forrester

 A Games 100 selectionone of the best games of 2009!
 There are 30 patterns for dividing a dodecagon into 12 triangles, where the triangles form single, double and triple "pie slices".
 Each size of pie is defined by its own color within a tile, with each tile having two of each size, or 6 sections.
 Same colors are never adjacent within the same tile, and every permutation of the three colors is included.
-The all-acrylic tiles are about 2.75" in diameter, with frosted mirror colors of blue, purple and silver.
+The all-acrylic, hand-inlaid tiles are about 2.75" in diameter, with cool colors of blue, purple, and white.
 For Dazzle puzzles, all touching edges must color-match.
 The image above shows triangular spaces between tiles.
 When you surround these spaces with three edges of the same color or with 3 different colors, you've formed a "dazzle" and score bonus points.
 Earn more points for surrounding dazzles with all the same size or three different sizes of pie, and for the area of color you've formed.
 The tile design that grows on the table between the players is a work of art in itself.
-Packs in compact box for storage, or inquire about wall-mounting frame.
-For 1 to 7 players, ages 10 to adult. $125
+Want special colors?
+Let us know with your order.
+Available in frosted mirror colors, too.
+Packs in compact box for storage, or inquire about a gallery frame.
+For 1 to 7 players, ages 10 to adult. $135